SansGuidon/bookmarks/README.md

 * [RateBeer](https://www.ratebeer.com/) - find ratings & information about beers :beers:
 * [Untappd](https://untappd.com/) - drink socially, and rate your beers :beers:
 * [Ceci n'est pas un blog](http://cecinestpasunblog.be/coup-de-coeur-7-le-beer-pairing/) - Le « beer pairing » :beer:
+* [Brussels for Beer Geeks](https://www.google.com/maps/d/u/0/viewer?mid=1R99-MBg6KXiPLnWk--ROWWJFX4s) - :be: [BE] A map with bars ,shops, restos of interest for beer geeks visiting Brussels.
+Bars will usually have a varied selection of good Belgian and/or foreign beers.
+Restos will have a focus on food and beer.
+Via [Belgianbeergeek.be](https://belgianbeergeek.be/)

 > Chess
 * [hkirat/awesome-chess](https://github.com/hkirat/awesome-chess) - curated list of assets availible on the Internet related to chess